rolldown/rolldown/scripts/snap-diff/stats/aggregated-reason-without-not-support.md

 - crates/rolldown/tests/esbuild/default/argument_default_value_scope_no_bundle
 ## related to minifier
 - crates/rolldown/tests/esbuild/default/arguments_special_case_no_bundle
-## the deconflict of no top level is sub optimal
-- crates/rolldown/tests/esbuild/default/arrow_fn_scope
 ## for `__require` diff, we don't have `ModePassThrough`
 - crates/rolldown/tests/esbuild/default/comment_preservation
 ## esbuild will wrap `Promise.resolve().then() for original specifier`